Your Jenkins instance is experiencing high Java heap utilization.

 If you are experiencing high Java heap utilization please collect the following data while the issue is occurring:

-Run the jenkinsjmap.sh as the root user in one of the following modes:
+Run the jenkinsjmap.sh script as the root user in one of the following modes:

 ./jenkinsjmap.sh PID- for default mode which generates jmap -heap output and jmap -histo output

-The data will be generated in the same directory where the script is ran.
+The data will be generated in the same directory where the script is run.

 - Upload the Support Bundle to your support ticket for review.
 Compress the data generated by the jenkinsjmap.sh script